Beyond the shotgun shack: How architects are rethinking Southern buildings for the 21st century

 To broaden the perception of architecture in the South, particularly recent architecture, MacKeith has curated “A South Forty.”
 The new exhibition focuses on the work of dozens of architecture firms based in and working in a region not often associated with top-shelf contemporary architecture.
 But as the South faces increasing threats from extreme weather, sea level rise, and climate change, architects there are setting new standards for how architecture can help even small communities build for an uncertain future.

 Developed through a collaboration with the Oxford American and now on display at the Venice Architecture Biennale, “A South Forty” features about 40 firms working since the 1990s along and near the Interstate 40 corridor that runs from North Carolina to Oklahoma.
-Featured firms include bigger practices like EskewDumezRipple; renowned firms like Marlon Blackwell Architects, recent winner of the American Institute of Architect’s Gold Medal; and community-focused projects like the Auburn University’s Rural Studio.
+Featured firms include bigger practices like EskewDumezRipple; renowned firms like Marlon Blackwell Architects, recent winner of the American Institute of Architect’s Gold Medal; and community-focused projects like Auburn University’s Rural Studio.
 With an emphasis on civic projects that respond to local conditions and local needs, the exhibition expands the language of Southern architecture beyond the gabled roof and wide front porch.

 Still, these elements are also part of the story, MacKeith says.
 “We’re moving beyond stereotypes, and at the same time, acknowledging that there is a history of architecture embedded in the region that is about climate response.
 The shotgun house as a form is itself a response to climate.
 The porch in all of its manifestations is very much a response to climate,” he says.